 The Bolt91 Constitution

-Bolt91 exists to serve Sanatan Dharma pilgrims with dignity, reliability, and calm efficiency.
-We build clean, electric mobility systems rooted in the spirit of Kashi and aligned with the values of Sanatan Dharma.
-We believe that good systems, truthful relationships, and steady execution are a form of seva.
+Bolt91 exists to serve defined communities with dignity, reliability and calm efficiency by building clean, electric mobility systems rooted in the spirit of Kashi.
+We believe that good systems, truthful relationships and steady execution are a form of seva.

-We begin in Kashi to observe deeply, make mistakes, and learn.
+We begin in Kashi to observe deeply, make mistakes and learn.
 Mistakes are acceptable; repeating the same mistake is not.
-Our intent is to refine a business model that works honestly on the ground for Sanatan Dharma pilgrims, long-stay travellers, students, and locals.
-Once the model proves stable, trustworthy, and repeatable, we will expand nationally across India to serve Sanatan Dharma pilgrims at all major tirtha sthals and sacred destinations.
+Our intent is to refine business models that work honestly on the ground for Sanatan Dharma pilgrims, long-stay travellers, students, locals and other communities with repeated local mobility needs.
+Once a model proves stable, trustworthy and repeatable, we will expand nationally across India to serve similar communities across sacred destinations, student ecosystems and large townships.

-In time, we will take this model internationally to places where Sanatan Dharma and its living traditions have shaped culture and pilgrimage – including Buddhism, Jainism, Sikhism and related spiritual lineages – across regions such as Southeast Asia and beyond.
+In time, we will take these models internationally to places where living spiritual traditions, student communities and large managed ecosystems need clean, respectful and organised mobility.
 Our aim is not speed or spectacle, but quiet, respectful service that adapts to local context while staying true to its core.

 The 10 Guiding Principles of Bolt91